 The curb replacement program for the City of Raymore is a budget-based program to replace damaged curb in different areas on a yearly schedule.

-In March 2019, Public Works- Engineering is revising the curb replacement program to improve the level of service and the look and quality of neighborhoods in the City by replacing damaged curb on a block by block approach, rather than the previous driveway to driveway approach.
+In 2019, Public Works- Engineering revised the curb replacement program to improve the level of service and the look and quality of neighborhoods in the City by replacing damaged curb on a block by block approach, rather than the previous driveway to driveway approach.

 To determine which curbs are addressed, Public Works engineers will review curbs within three work zones: north City limits to Route 58; Route 58 to Lucy Webb; and Lucy Webb to south City limits.